freeradical13/freeradical13.github.io/index.md

 A [constitutive gene][] is transcribed continually.
 A facultative gene is only transcribed when needed.

+A [transcription factor][] is a protein that controls the rate of gene transcription.

 #### Neurons

 [Neurons][] (or nerve cells) are electrically excitable cells that receive, process, and transmit information through electrical and chemical signals.
 [Axons][] are protrusions from neurons which transmit signals.
 [Dendrites][] are protrusions from neurons which receive signals.